Sally Collins: Career

-On graduating from Mountview Academy of Theatre Arts Collins started her career as a professional actress appearing in several stage productions as well as Thames Television’s series ‘The Bill’ and a BBC 999 Lifesaver’s special.
+On graduating from Mountview Academy of Theatre Arts Collins started her career as a professional actress appearing in several stage productions as well as Thames Television's series 'The Bill' and a BBC 999 Lifesaver's special.

 In 1996 she left acting and joined the team at the Pain Research Unit, Nuffield Department of Anaesthetics, University of Oxford.
-Here she developed several practical methods to enable the meta-analysis of pain studies most notably a tool which allows comparison between a visual analogue pain scale and categorical pain scores.
+Here she developed several practical methods to enable the meta-analysis of pain studies, most notably a tool which allows comparison between a visual analogue pain scale and categorical pain scores.
 During this time she published numerous Cochrane Reviews of a variety of analgesics and significantly contributed to the Oxford Ladder of Analgesic Efficacy.

-Collins was the Clinical Lead for Obstetrics for AirBorn, the UK’s first perinatal air ambulance service (2011-2016).
+Collins was the Clinical Lead for Obstetrics for AirBorn, the UK's first perinatal air ambulance service (2011-2016).
 Through this role, she became the repatriation advisor to the British military.
-During her time in these roles she organised, and often personally flew on, numerous missions to repatriate peripartum British citizens and British military personnel from destinations including Kazakhstan and Camp Bastion.
+During her time in these roles she organised, and often personally flew on, numerous missions to repatriate peripartum British citizens and British military personnel from destinations including Kazakhstan, Gibraltar and Camp Bastion.

-Collins joined The Fetal Medicine Unit, John Radcliffe Hospital in 2014 as a Consultant Obstetrician and Sub-Specialist in fetal medicine.
-She is the Obstetric lead for the Oxford Placenta Accreta Team (OxPAT) and set up the FMU Placenta Clinic which offers diagnosis and management of Placenta Accreta Spectrum (PAS) to the Thames Valley and beyond.
+Collins worked in The Fetal Medicine Unit, John Radcliffe Hospital between 2014 and 2023 as a Consultant Obstetrician and Sub-Specialist in Fetal Medicine.
+During this time she set up and led the FMU Placenta Clinic which offered diagnosis and management of Placenta Accreta Spectrum (PAS) to the Thames Valley and beyond.
+She remains the Obstetric lead for the Oxford Placenta Accreta Team (OxPAT) but since 2024 has been a Consultant Obstetrician and lead for the Placenta Accreta Service at Birmingham Women's Hospital.
 She has been working with NHS England since 2016 to develop a nationwide network of specialist centres for the management of PAS to improve diagnosis and management of this rare and life-threatening condition.
-She has also authored several national and international guidelines on the diagnosis and management of PAS for the RCOG, FIGO and the IS-AIP (formerly EW-AIP).
+She has also authored several national and international guidelines on the diagnosis and management of PAS for the RCOG, FIGO and the IS-PAS (formerly EW-AIP then IS-AIP).

 She was promoted to Professor of Obstetrics at the University of Oxford in 2022.
-In 2017, she joined St Anne’s College, University of Oxford as a Lecturer in Medical Sciences.
-She became Medical Lead for Women’s Health at Perspectum Diagnostics in 2020.
+In 2017, she joined St Anne's College, University of Oxford as a Lecturer in Medical Sciences.
+She was also Medical Lead for Women's Health at Perspectum Diagnostics between 2020 and 2023.

 Collins is a member of the international editorial board of Placenta, having previously been on the editorial boards of Acta Obstetricia et Gynecologica Scandinavica and BMC Pregnancy and Childbirth.
-She is the elected Vice Chair of the International Society for PAS (IS-PAS).
+She is the Chair of the International Society for PAS (IS-PAS).